MintcoinCommunity/Mintcoin-Desktop-Wallet/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `bitcoin-qt.pro` file.
+Alternatively, install Qt Creator and open the `mintcoin-qt.pro` file.

-An executable named `bitcoin-qt` will be built.
+An executable named `mintcoin-qt` will be built.

 Windows